qwx9/notes/net/algorithms/text/exact.index.md

 #### Running time

-Either of the interval bounds: O(m·logn). m comparisons of W at each position, for each logn steps.
+Either of the interval bounds: O(m·logn). m comparisons of P at each position, for each logn steps.
 Obviously, this is higher than the O(n) of the suffix tree, but it is expected.